 According to the report: “The Positive Outlook reflects the airports improved financial metrics as demonstrated by declining leverage, increased liquidity, and higher coverage levels.
 The airport’s performance is expected to continue to improve under the newly implemented residual airline agreement, which benefits from strong cost recovery mechanisms, and thereby mitigating the volatility associated with traffic performance.”

-What we learned from the report is the Pensacola International Airport has a new long-term airline use and lease agreement (AUL) that is set to begin Oct.
-1, 2018 and will run through 2022.
+What we learned from the report is the Pensacola International Airport has a new long-term airline use and lease agreement (AUL) that began Oct.
+1, 2017 and will run through 2022.
 The carriers have been operating under month-to-month hybrid AUL since 2008.

 “The new agreement effective FY2018 (October 1st) provides the airport with assurance that costs for airline facility and services are recovered from rents and fees through ratemaking in costs centers,” said Fitch Ratings in its report released yesterday.
 “Management expects to maintain CPE below $8.50 going forward under the new agreement.”